sudar-coder321/Car_Vs_Bike_Classification/README.md

 # Classification-of-Car-and-Bike--AI

-It classifies between a car and a bike using deep learning neural networks with an accuracy of 96.4%.
+Classifies between a car and a bike using deep learning algorithm called Convulution Neural Network (CNN) with an accuracy of 96.4%.

+##Tech Stack Used:-

+- Python
+- Keras
+- Tensorflow
+- sklearn(skikit-image)

+##Installation:-
+There is no particular installation just a python >3 is enough :stuck_out_tongue_winking_eye: